thirt33n/Grindwall/README.md

 ## Contents:

 <ol>
+  <h3>Datasets</h3>
-<li>full_xss_sqli_dataset.csv =  Dataset for training the model
+<li>full_xss_sqli_dataset.csv =  Dataset for training the model - Version 1
-<li>model1_grindwall.pkl  = The saved model checkpoint which is loaded into the script for use in the firewall
+<li>version_4_full.csv - Full dataset for Version 4(includes cmdi)
+<li>new_specs_dataset.csv - Dataset for classifying according to vulnerability.

+  <h3>Scripts<h3>

 <li>network_sec.ipynb = Notebook file used for creating the model and other operations related to ML
 <li>grindwall.py = Main Script used to setup the firewall
 <li>requirements.txt = Python Requirements for running the script
-<li>sqlInjection.txt = Wordlist containing payloads for SQL injection attacks used for dataset preparation
 <li>test.csv = Dataset used for testing the model
 <li>gring_gui.py = Scipt to run Grindwall as GUI

+  <h4>Models</h4>

+<li>model1_grindwall.pkl  = The saved model checkpoint which is loaded into the script for use in the firewall, only filters sqli - Uses Random Forest Classifier
-<li>model2_grindwall = The saved model Checkpoint, which filters sql injections and XSS payloads
+<li>model2_grindwall = The saved model Checkpoint, which filters sql injections and XSS payloads - Uses Ada Boost Classifier
+<li>model3_grindwall = Saved Model checkpoint that filters on the basis of the vulnerability that the packet tries to exploit; "sqli","xss" or "good"- Uses Random Forest Classifier </li>
+<li>model4_grindwall = Saved Model checkpoint that filters on the basis of the vulnerability that the packet tries to exploit; "sqli","xss","cmdi" or "good" - Uses Light Gradient Boosting Machine  Classification</li>
+  <h3>Wordlists</h3>
+<li>sqlInjection.txt = Wordlist containing payloads for SQL injection attacks used for dataset preparation
 <li>xss_payloads.txt = Wordlist containing XSS payloads
+<li>cmdi_payloads.txt = Wordlist containing cmdi payloads

 </ol>